Sage-Bionetworks/schematic/schematic_api/api/README.md

 To start a docker container that runs flask application with uWSGI:
 1) Comment out line 4 to line 19 in `docker-compose.yml`.
 2) Create .env file based on env.example.
-Fill in `service_account_creds.json`
+Fill in `service_account_creds.json` and wrap around the credentials with single quotes.
 3) Make sure that you have all the dependencies installed, including uWSGI and flask.
 4) Build a docker image and spin up docker container `schematic-api-aws` by running:
 ```bash
 docker compose up
 ```
-If you define the value of SERVER_PORT as `7080` in `.env` file, you should be able to see the application running when visiting `http://localhost:7080/v1/ui/`
+If you define the value of port as `7080` in `.env` file, you should be able to see the application running when visiting `http://localhost:7080/v1/ui/`

 By default, this command builds up two containers (`schematic` and `schematic-aws`).
 You could spin up two containers if you want.
 But only `schematic-aws` runs flask with uWSGI.